 Perhaps the most important factor in successful counselling is the relationship between you and your counsellor.
 As we are all different, no counsellor suits everyone.
 You may not know what you are looking for in a counsellor.
 But if you feel comfortable speaking, you may have found it.

-I try to take a flexible approach to most things, so I do not insist that you come to see me once a week in a particular slot, and I do not put a limit on how many times you can (or have to) come.
+I try to take a flexible approach to most things, so when working online, I do not insist that you have a counselling session once a week at a particular time, and I do not put a limit on how many times you can come.

 Please explore, and get in touch if you wish to book a session or if you have suggestions about the site.